lightray22/andromeda-desktop-clients/README.md

 - Alpine Linux amd64: `apk add make cmake g++ python3 openssl-dev fuse3-dev`
 - FreeBSD 12.3/13.1 amd64: `pkg install cmake python fusefs-libs3`

 Note for FreeBSD to allow FUSE mounting by regular users, you will need to add your user to the operator group with `pw group mod operator -m $(whoami)`, and enable user mounting with `sysctl vfs.usermount=1`.
-FreeBSD also currently has a few issues that may result in ERR#78 (Not implemented) errors on file accessat() and close().
+FreeBSD FUSE currently has a few issues that may result in ERR#78 (Not implemented) errors on file accessat() and close().

 # CLI Client